the top personal branding trends to avoid

 Are you willing to trust yourself?

 Your big idea is not TOO big, and taking up space does not mean adding to the noise.
-There is endless space for your ideas, and we’re waiting for you to share them.
+There is endless space for your ideas, and we’re waiting on the edge of our seats for you to share them.